ellysh/video-game-bots/ClickerBots/os-level-embedding-data.md

 Device drivers provide simplified representation of the devices for the overlying libraries.
 The representation includes a set of subroutines which implements the typical actions with the device.
 These subroutines are available for WinAPI libraries and Internal libraries through the kernel.

 Hardware Abstraction Layer (HAL) is a software that performs some representation of the physical hardware.
 The main goal of this layer is assistance to launch Windows on different kind of hardware.
-HAL provides subruotines with the hardware specific implementation for both device drivers and kernel.
+HAL provides subroutines with the hardware specific implementation for both device drivers and kernel.
 But interface of the subroutines is kept the same and it doesn't depend on the underlying hardware.
 It allows drivers and kernel developers to minimize their changes in source code to port Windows on new platforms.

 ## Keyboard Strokes Emulation